 Carriers cancel customers’ accounts for all sorts of reasons.
 I’ve heard of cases where iPhones were disconnected because the carrier suspected fraudulent activity, the customer’s payment was late, and about disgruntled spouses who really didn’t want to hear from their ex.

 If you discover the No Service problem is being caused by your carrier, check out my cell phone plan comparison tool to learn how you could save hundreds of dollars a year by switching things up.
 If it’s not your carrier’s fault (and most of the time this problem isn’t), it’s time to take a look at your iPhone’s software.

 2. Update Your iPhone’s Software and Carrier Settings

 A lot of people’s iPhones said No Service after Apple released iOS 8.
 Although that problem has long since been resolved, iOS updates always contain a slew of fixes for less-common software bugs that can cause the No Service problem.
 You can proceed in one of two ways:

-- If you don’t have access to Wi-Fi, connect your iPhone to your computer and use iTunes to check if a software update is available for your iPhone.
-If an update is available, iTunes will automatically ask if you’d like to update your iPhone. iTunes also checks for carrier settings updates automatically, so if it asks, it’s a good idea to update that too.
+- If you don’t have access to Wi-Fi, connect your iPhone to your computer and use iTunes or Finder (only on Macs running Catalina 10.15 or newer) to check if a software update is available for your iPhone.
+You’ll automatically ask if you’d like to update your iPhone if one is available. iTunes and Finder also checks for carrier settings updates automatically, so if it asks, it’s a good idea to update that too.

 If your iPhone says No Service after you’ve updated your software, or if your software is already up-to-date, it’s time to dive in and do some troubleshooting.